TayrinTunzina/GreenAI-Metric-Collection/README.md

 ## Usage

 The execution scripts are located in the `scripts/` folder.
-Each script is a Python wrapper that measures runtime, energy, memory, and CPU usage for the target program.
+Each script is a Python wrapper that measures runtime, memory, energy, and carbon footprint for the target program.

 You need to **update the file paths inside each script** to point to your own code files.